I love making tasty and nutritious dishes at home; it's much healthier (and more cost-effective!) than going out to eat.

 - Cook pasta according to the package directions on the box.
-Drain but save one cup of the pasta water.
+Drain, but save one cup of pasta water.
 You'll use it to thicken the buttery sauce.

 - Take the crab meat and gently shred it into the oil mixture.
-Spinkle in about a tablespoon of lemon juice.
+Sprinkle in about a tablespoon of lemon juice.
 Stir.

-- Large chop or rip up spinach leaves into the same pan.
-Stir mixture until the spinach leaves wilt.
+- Coarsely chop or tear spinach leaves into the same pan.
+Stir the mixture until the spinach leaves wilt.
 Mix in pasta.

 - You can plate this up with parmesan cheese sprinkled on top, but it is not necessary because this pasta tastes great without it.